ShawHaines/evilScripts/README.md

 Fill in your list of username and password in the **local** copy of [nhd_password.txt](./NexusHD_sign_in/nhd_password.txt)

-Format specification:
-* In each line, `username:password` (separated by half-width colon and nothing else)
+Format specification: In each line, `username:password` (separated by half-width colon and nothing else)
-* File ends with an empty line.

 example:

 ```
 ZhaohuiWu:123456
 PeppaPig:123456
 ```

 Run